Menu Close

 Homes in colder climates see savings during summer but have high heating costs during winter.
 Cities with cold temperatures include Melbourne, Hobart, and Canberra.
 The price to cool a home in one of these places during the summer is about $0.70 an hour.

 Heating these homes costs much more than in any other climates mentioned here because the temperatures get lower in these cities, and the colder weather lasts longer.
-The average hourly cost to heat these homes in the winter is $4.06 an hour!
+The average hourly cost to heat these homes with an air conditioning system in the winter is $4.06 an hour!

 While some of the above figures may seem startling, the most extreme prices only last during peak months of summer and winter.
 Also, they don’t operate at those rates all day—only during the hottest or coldest parts of a 24-hour cycle.